(for more ship information, go to Naval History Homepage and type name in Site Search)

 Pension increases announced.

-6,000 RFR ratings recalled by 1st April
+6,000 RFR ratings recalled by 1st April for 18 months service.

 44 percent of manpower serving at sea.

 Two ships being built for China seized and entered as Royal Fleet Auxiliaries.

 HM Frigate RELENTLESS, first anti-submarine frigate conversion commissioned.

 HM Survey Ship VIDAL launched at Chatham.
 Design included helicopter operating facility.

 First gas turbine-powered operational ships – HM Fast Patrol Boats BOLD PATHFINDER and BOLD PIONEER

 Build of new Royal Yacht announced and to be named BRITANNIA.

 HM Destroyer GRENVILLE involved in collision with Italian mercantile ALCEO, with 3 killed and 4 missing.